landoskape/dominoes/docs/pointerSequencer.md

 ## Next Steps
 Coming soon:
-- Tests of sequencing with supervised learning (this job is currently running but it's pretty slow because coming up with the target requires brute force).
-- Tests of sequencing where the reward of each dominoe depends on the values of the dominoe, rather than being uniformly `1`.
 - Test of sequencing where a parallel network has to predict the total reward accumulated for each hand using the same encoder as the pointer network -- this is going to be useful for when I port these networks to a real dominoe